 What would motivate someone to perform this higher-level action, one that requires much more effort on their part?
 Obviously, it’s the larger payoff.

 Far from just the innate satisfaction of feeling as though we’ve pleased the “teacher,” the promise of a good monetary reward is quite motivating to some.
-For some, they still wouldn’t run around a building 5 times.
+For some, they still wouldn’t run around a building five times.

 The point of the exercise is: What are the specific reasons why people get out of bed in the morning to come to work?
 As an effective leader, this is the sort of distinction that you need to make.
 You must know what motivates each individual in order to influence their actions.